ConnieSham823/HW1_repo_Tbenipal-KingYinSham/README.md

 ## ***Sham King Yin, Connie***
 ![Connie](images/Connie.png)

-## ***About me***
+## ***About me**
-- My name is Sham King Yin, you can call me Connie.
+*My name is Sham King Yin, you can call me Connie.
 I’m come from Hong Kong.
 I’m married and have two children, one aged 9 daughter and one aged 6 son.
-They are very lovely and always make me happy.
+They are very lovely and always make me happy.*

+*I’m 4X years old right now (Shuuuu…).
+I have over 20 years of working experience in Marketing at the Beauty Clinic Centre in Hong Kong.
+This industry is so challenging and interesting, so I have worked in this industry for a long time.*

+*Maybe sometimes I sim like the mother being very talkative, please stop me if you feel any inconvenience.
+Thank you for watching my self-introduction.*

 ### *My Kids - Hannah & Elvis*
 ![MySon](images/My%20Kids.png)